 [First published on our first website on 19 April 2006, with updates there and here]

-NOTE: Our former Drupal site, online since 2006, remains available as an archive (http://manuscriptevidence.org/data/).
-Its contents have been transferred here, with updates as appropriate.
-During the transition (2014–), this new WordPress site has been available as www.manuscriptevidence.org/wpme/, but now (as of May 2015) it has become our official site (manuscriptevidence.org), for which redirects from the older urls should function.
+NOTE: Our former Drupal site, online since 2006, remains available as an archive online for some time after the upgrade to the WordPress site in 2014 (via “http://www.manuscriptevidence.org/data/” until 2016).
+With updates as appropriate, its contents have been transferred to this WordPress site.